Netscape (web browser): Netscape Browser (Versions 8.0 to 8.1.3)

-Netscape Navigator (version 9.0)
+Netscape Navigator 9 (Version 9.0)

-Netscape confirmed on 23 January 2007 that Netscape Browser versions 8.0–8.1.2 was to be succeeded by a new stand-alone browser release, Netscape Navigator 9.
+Netscape confirmed on 23 January 2007 that Netscape Browser versions 8.0–8.1.2 were to be succeeded by a new stand-alone browser release, Netscape Navigator 9.
 Its features were said to include newsfeed support and become more integrated with the Propeller Internet portal, alongside more enhanced methods of discussion, submission and voting on web pages.
 It also sees the browser return to multi-platform support across Windows, Linux and Mac OS X. Like Netscape version 8.x, the new release was based upon the popular Mozilla Firefox (version 2.0), and had full support of all Firefox add-ons and plugins, some of which Netscape provided.
 Also for the first time since 2004, the browser was produced in-house with its own programming staff.

 A beta of the program was first released on 5 June 2007.
 The final version was released on October 15, 2007.

 On December 28, 2007, Netscape developers announced that AOL would discontinue their web browser on February 1, 2008, due to low market share.
 On January 28, 2008, Netscape revised this date to March 1, 2008, and offered support for migration to Flock and Mozilla Firefox.

+Chromium-based releases

+AOL and Yahoo!
+Inc. are releasing a new version of Netscape Navigator that is a reskinned version of Chromium.
+The current download link is at the bottom of the Netscape ISP homepage.